jdibenes/hl2ss/README.md

 # HoloLens 2 Sensor Streaming

-HoloLens 2 server application and Python client library for streaming sensor data via TCP.
+HoloLens 2 server software and Python client library for streaming sensor data via TCP.
 Created to stream HoloLens data to a Linux machine for research purposes but also works on Windows and OS X. The server is offered as a standalone application (appxbundle) or Unity plugin (dll).

 **Supported streams**